-even starting to create features connected to the actual job of a police officer.
-Imagine what a gigantic network of possibilities such a city is.
+There are a lot of things involved that you need to be aware of and some aspects, as well as constraints and prerequisites are constantly changing.
+Imagine what a gigantic network of possibilities a city is.
 Think about the people, and what they are doing or able to do every given day or night, rain or sunshine etc..., all the vehicles moving around, and all the possible interactions between them.
-There are a lot of things involved that you need to be aware of and obviously those aspects, as well as constraints and prerequisites are constantly changing.

 You, as a player, are familiar with these things from real life and of course want to experience all of this as realistically as possible: You know how traffic behaves, you know how an awesome sportscar looks like, you know how people walk.
 So, you will immediately find any error in a simulated world that is not like in reality.
 We create a simulation of a world we know.
 No science-fiction, no fantasy universe, we need to stick to our reality and that’s our daily challenge.
 Reality is ridiculously huge and complex and always changing.